Skip to main content

 Context Values Difference #

-It's important to understand the difference between values passed to template scripts vs plugin methods:
+It's important to understand the difference between values passed to component scripts vs plugin methods:

 HTML